MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-create-custom-report-layout.md

 5. In the **Import** dialogue box, select **Choose** to find and select the report layout document, and then choose **Open**.

 ##  <a name="MakeChangesToLayout"></a> Making changes to a Word report layout
-To can make general formatting and layout changes, such as changing text font, adding and modifying a table, or removing a data field, just use the basic editing features of Word, like you do with any Word document.
+To make general formatting and layout changes, such as changing text font, adding and modifying a table, or removing a data field, just use the basic editing features of Word, like you do with any Word document.

 If you are designing a Word report layout from scratch or adding new data fields, then start by adding a table that includes rows and columns that will eventually hold the data fields.